freeCodeCamp/freeCodeCamp/guide/english/data-science-tools/pandas/pandas-data-visualization/index.md

 <img src="https://github.com/harikrishnand/freecodecamp_images/blob/master/DF_scatter_c.png" width="400" height="300" />

-`scatter` can take the 3rd variable in the form of size as well but it must be a series not a column.
+`scatter` can take the 3rd variable in the form of size as well but it must be a series not a column name.
 Example below:

 ```python